Updated Spring 2021

 Sheet vinyl is higher offgassing than LVP.
-I have seen this is the 0.5 – 5 mg/m3 Total VOC range, whereas vinyl click will be less than 0.5 mg/m3.
+I have sheet vinyl in the 0.5 – 5 mg/m3 total VOC range, whereas vinyl click will be less than 0.5 mg/m3.

 You can purchase a printer optimized PDF version of this webpage article for $5.